 - The tenant's annual income does not exceed 50% of area median.
-If it does, the Owner must: - o Give the resident six month notice to vacate the unit; or - o If the Owner can meet the lower income percentage without the unit occupied by the tenant (by leasing another unit to a lower income individual at the appropriate rent), the owner may continue leasing to the individual, but is free to renegotiate the rent at the expiration of the current lease term.
+If it does, the Owner must: - o Give the resident six month notice to vacate the unit; or - o If the Owner can meet the lower income percentage without the unit occupied by the tenant (by leasing another unit to a lower income individual at the appropriate rent), the Owner may continue leasing to the individual, but is free to renegotiate the rent at the expiration of the current lease term. - The tenant remains in compliance with the lease terms.